Catenscia/MxOps/docs/scene.md

 ### Contract Deploy Step

-The steps tells MvxOps to deploy a contract.
+The steps tells MxOps to deploy a contract.
 The address of the new contract will be saved under the provided id to allow futur interaction.

 ```yaml